inkarkat/git-extensions/README.md

 ### Installation

-Download all / some selected extensions (note that some have dependencies, though) and put them somewhere in your `PATH`.
+Download all / some selected extensions (note that some have dependencies, though) and put them somewhere in your `PATH`, or just add the `./bin` subdirectory to `PATH`.
 You can then invoke them via `git-SUBCOMMAND`; those commands that don't override built-in ones or have case differences can also be invoked via `git SUBCOMMAND` (space instead of hyphen!).

 Additionally, the `gitconfig` supplies many aliases and shortcuts.
 You can mix and match those within your own `.gitconfig`, or import all of it via the following fragment in there: